Science & Human Rights

 If you become aware of any scientist or engineer, who has had his or her human rights infringed upon, please report the incident immediately to email@example.com so that the appropriate response can be undertaken.
 In your email, please include your name and contact information, the name of the scientist and other pertinent information related to the case (i.e. current location, position/employment, affiliations, nature of the human rights violation, supporting documents such as news articles, etc.).

-- In addition to cases in which ACS is involved, please visit the Scholars at Risk website to view alerts and take action on behalf of a threatened scholar.
+- Please visit the Scholars at Risk website to view alerts and take action on behalf of a threatened scholar.

 AAAS Welfare of Scientists Working Group Primer on Scientific Freedom and Human Rights